-- ◆ Salary or wages and bonuses the accrued expense for the days that employees have worked but have not been paid as at 30 June 2018. - ◆ Interest any accrued interest outstanding on a business loan that has not been paid as at 30 June 2018. - ◆ Commercial bills the discount applicable to the period up to 30 June 2018, where the term of the bill extends past 30 June. - ◆ Commissions where employees or other external parties are owed commission payments. - ◆ Fringe benefits tax (FBT) if an FBT instalment is due for the June 2018 quarter, for example, but not payable until July, it can be accrued and claimed as a tax deduction in the 2018 income year. - ◆ Directors' fees where a company is definitively committed to the payment of a director's fee as at 30 June 2018, it can be claimed as a tax deduction.
+- ◆ Salary or wages and bonuses the accrued expense for the days that employees have worked but have not been paid as at 30 June 2019. - ◆ Interest any accrued interest outstanding on a business loan that has not been paid as at 30 June 2019. - ◆ Commissions where employees or other external parties are owed commission payments. - ◆ Fringe benefits tax ('FBT') if an FBT instalment is due for the June 2019 quarter, for example, but not payable until July, it can be accrued and claimed as a tax deduction in the 2019 income year. - ◆ Directors' fees where a company is definitively committed to the payment of a director's fee as at 30 June 2019, it can be claimed as a tax deduction.